Donut Shop Attacked Twice in Two Weeks After Drag Queen Art Show

 Tulsa Fire Department spokesperson Andy Little said they have a person of interest in the case and the crime could be charged as a felony that endangered human life, Tulsa World reported.

-Investigators said they found flyers in the door to a nearby business with Bible verses and anti-LGBTQ rhetoric, according to FOX23.
+Investigators said they found flyers in the door of a nearby business with Bible verses and anti-LGBTQ rhetoric, according to FOX23.

 A GoFundMe started by community members in the wake of the first attack has raised more than $13,000, well over the $2,500 goal listed.
 The shop owners said the extra money raised will be given to Oklahomans for Equality’s Dennis R. Neill Equality Center.